Design & Engineering Technology

 - evaluate design solutions based on peer group and instructor critiques.

-- use surveying equipment including a total station, level, rod, and tape to gather the data needed to develop topographical maps, traverses, and profiles.
+- use surveying equipment to gather the data needed to develop topographical maps, traverses, and profiles.

 - identify and evaluate environmental and sustainable land planning concepts.